 Turnover represents the amounts staked in respect of bets placed by customers on events which occurred during the year.
-Cost of sales represents payouts to customers, together with betting duty payable and commissions and royalties payable to agents and suppliers of software.
-Open betting positions are carried at fair market value.
+Cost of sales represents pay-out to customers, together with betting duty payable and commissions and royalties payable to agents and suppliers of software.